In anticipation of the completion of the Direct Democracy Global Network, the key goals of the network are described below.

 By imposing constraints on the exercise of voting rights, they prevent voters from fully exercising their political sovereignty to determine who runs for office, who gets elected, and what laws are passed.
 Political parties and their organizational hierarchies typically monopolize these decisions, excluding voters from setting priorities and deciding which candidates can run on party ballot lines.
 This undemocratic monoplozation of electoral decisions compels voters to “choose” among party-nominated candidates who are already on official party ballot lines, and who run on platforms and legislative agendas over which voters exert little influence.

 One of the most striking repercussions is the widening gap between voters’ and constituents’ stated needs and priorities, contrasted with the priorities and laws enacted by elected representatives.
 US-based Pew Research indicates that for three decades, Americans have not believed lawmakers represent them, or care what they think.
-Its survey, "Trends in Political Values and Core Attitudes"" shows that
+Its survey, "Trends in Political Values and Core Attitudes" indicates the following:

 More recent polls corroborate and extend these findings.
 Following the 2018 U.S. mid-term elections, half of registered voters expressed the view the newly elected Congress did not represent their views, including Democrats, Independents and Republicans.
 (See Most Americans Don’t Feel Well-Represented By Congress.
 (2018)